 The use of a standard pathway categorization has been explicitly encouraged at the 12th CBD COP held at Pyeongchang (Republic of Korea, 6-17 October 2014) with its Decision XII/17 "Invasive alien species: review of work and considerations for future work" addressed to all CBD Parties.
-In particular the COP "Calls upon Parties and invites other Governments, when developing or updating and implementing their national or regional invasive alien species strategies, to consider, on a voluntary basis and in conjunction with the items listed in decision VI/23" [...] by "Making use of the categorization of pathways of introduction of invasive alien species, considerations for their prioritization and the overview of available tools for their management as contained in the note by the Executive Secretary on pathways of introduction of invasive species, their prioritization and management".
+In particular the COP "Calls upon Parties and invites other Governments, when developing or updating and implementing their national or regional invasive alien species strategies, to consider, on a voluntary basis and in conjunction with the items listed in decision VI/23".
+The decision further encourages Parties and other Governments to consider (d) "Making use of the categorization of pathways of introduction of invasive alien species, considerations for their prioritization and the overview of available tools for their management as contained in the note by the Executive Secretary on pathways of introduction of invasive species, their prioritization and management".